35 units for 183 Ridgefield Road? | Wilton Bulletin

 The owner of 183 Ridgefield Road, site of the now-demolished Schlichting Homestead, has proposed a 35-unit age-restricted housing development for the 13.45-acre site.
 The issue is expected to be discussed at the Planning and Zoning Commission meeting on Feb.
 27.

-The letter also requests the Water Pollution Control Authority approve extending the town sewer to serve the development and adjacent properties.
-A plan submitted with the letter shows the sewer line being extended from the area of Lovers Lane.
+The letter also requests that the Water Pollution Control Authority approve extending the town sewer to serve the development and adjacent properties.
+A plan submitted with the letter shows the sewer line being extended from the area of Lovers Lane, which is where the town sewer ends.

+Any extension of the town sewer for this project would be paid for by the developer, according to the Department of Public Works.
+No town funds would be expended.

-The project memo sent by Holt W. McChord, P.E., indicates the project would include 35 three-bedroom units.
-According to a zoning map on the town website, the property appears to be in an R-2A (two-acre residential) zone.
+The project memo sent by Holt W. McChord PE indicates the project would include 35 three-bedroom units.
+According to a zoning map on the town website, the property is in an R-2A (two-acre residential) zone.

 Schlichting Homestead